 Teeth functions is different which is essential to know for you.
 The incisor teeth primarily used to cutting food especially grass when your horse grazing.
 Incisor teeth also used in horse’s attack or defense against predators.
 The premolars and molars teeth are used in chew food bitten off by incisors, before swallowing.

 Number of Teeth of a Horse

 A mature horse hopefully five years of age will have between 36 and 44 teeth.
 An adult male horse has 40 permanent teeth, and a mare have between 36-40 teeth.
 Your young horse has 24 deciduous or milk teeth, 12 incisors, and 12 premolars or grinders teeth.
 They also have canine teeth and wolf teeth.
-Dental Formula of an adult horse is as follows:
+The standard dental formula of an adult horse is as follows:

 Examination of Teeth of Your Horse

 The Teeth of a Horse you should be examined at least once every 12 months if it is grazing.
 Horses which are stabled or fed concentrates should have their teeth checked every six months.
 Young horses will need more frequent inspections.
 You must have to require a systematic approach which is vital for an equine dental examination.
 This approach depends on:

 - Evaluation of oral soft tissue.

 This systematic approach to oral examination minimizes the pathological problems of your horse and helps the veterinarian to give you an appropriate treatment plan for your horse.